pyodide/pyodide/README.md

 [micropip](https://pyodide.org/en/stable/usage/api/micropip-api.html).
 Any pure
 Python package with a wheel available on PyPi is supported.
 Many packages with C extensions have also been ported for use with Pyodide.
-These include many general-purpose packages such as regex, pyyaml, lxml and scientific Python packages including numpy, pandas, scipy, matplotlib, and scikit-learn.
+These include many general-purpose packages such as regex, PyYAML, lxml and scientific Python packages including NumPy, pandas, SciPy, Matplotlib, and scikit-learn.

 Pyodide comes with a robust Javascript ⟺ Python foreign function interface so that you can freely mix these two languages in your code with minimal